revaturelabs/interviewquestions/Java/Exception Handling/HowtohandleExceptions.md

 <details><summary><b> Show Answer</b></summary>

->If the programmer handles the exception.
+> If the programmer handles the exception, the normal flow of the program is maintained in the exception handling mechanism.

 </details>